 Finally be careful when choosing the time to ask for a rise.
 There’s no point in broaching the subject if your boss is hopping mad about something or seems overly grumpy.
 Don’t even think about asking if there’s been some sort of problem and several employees have been reprimanded.
 He’ll be stressed and certainly not in the mood for approving a pay rise even if you weren’t one of the employees involved.
 In addition if you know the company is going through a bad time financially then hold your horses.
 Wait until things have improved or you’ve achieved something amazing.

 If you’re interested in working with M.A.
-Services Group as a security guard then contact us on 03 9994 3107 for more information or fill in our online application form at http://masecurityguards.com.au/work-for-us/.
+Services Group as a security guard then contact us on 03 9994 3107 for more information visit us our careers page.
 We’re a well established security company based in Collingwood, Melbourne who specialise in both short and long term assignments.